-I segmented the product into 2 offerings: unlimited photos+video and unlimited photos only.
+I segmented the product into two offerings: unlimited photos+video and unlimited photos only.
 I wanted to test price sensitivity and gauge interest in video sharing.
-Not many people I interviewed were currently taking lots of videos but they all wanted to be doing more.
+Not many people I interviewed were currently taking lots of videos, but they all wanted to be doing more.

 Variation 3: Freemium

-This has the 2 plans from above along with a limited free plan.
+This has the two plans from above, along with a limited free plan.
 Yes, this is a freemium case.
 I wanted to measure if a limited free plan would disproportionately drive the right type of traffic (busy parents in my case).